• Free shipping

 Materials that are effectively used for sound absorption and soundproofing in various environments.

-Here we explain how different levels of decibel reduction are perceived and what the difference means for your sound environment.
+Here, we explain how different levels of decibel reduction are perceived and what that difference means for your sound environment.

-Eco - How to reduce your eco footprint.
+Eco - Here's how to reduce your eco-footprint.

-By combining several different measures, you can create a more sound-friendly and comfortable environment in your rooms with reduced echo.
+By combining several different measures, you can create a more acoustically pleasant and comfortable environment in your rooms with reduced echo.

 Soundproof a room

 Where should you start with sound absorption?
-Here you will find the answer to how best to absorb and dampen sound in a room.
+Here you’ll find the answer to how best to absorb and dampen sound in a room.

 What makes a sound absorber effective?

-What determines whether a sound absorber is good or less effective?
+What determines whether a sound absorber is good or not so good?
 How thick does a sound absorber need to be?

 Where should sound absorbers be placed?

-Placing sound absorbers correctly is crucial for a pleasant acoustic environment.
+Proper placement of sound absorbers is essential for a comfortable acoustic environment.

 How do you use a sound absorber?

-Learn more about how to use sound absorbers for the best effect!
+Learn more about how to use sound absorbers for maximum effectiveness!

-Here we will walk you through, step by step, how to soundproof your room in the best possible way.
+Here, we’ll walk you through, step by step, how to soundproof your room in the best possible way

-A glossary to help you understand the various acoustic terms that are essential for improving sound environments through sound insulation and sound absorption.
+A glossary to help you understand the various acoustic terms, which is essential for improving sound environments through sound insulation and sound absorption

 Why frequencies matter in sound insulation

-All sound consists of vibrations that travel through air and materials – but different frequencies behave differently.
+All sound consists of vibrations that travel through air and materials—but different frequencies behave differently.
 This means that no single solution works for all types of sound problems.
 To create effective sound insulation, you need to understand which frequencies dominate and how they interact with walls, floors, ceilings, or technical equipment.
-Whether it's a home, office, studio, or machine hall, choosing the right material is crucial to the result.
+Whether it’s a home, an office, a studio, or a machine room, choosing the right material is absolutely crucial to the result.

 Low-frequency sound – requires construction and mass

-Low-frequency sounds, such as muffled bass tones, vibrations from machines, traffic noise, or washing machines, have long wavelengths that easily penetrate both solid walls and floors.
-These sounds propagate through the structure and create structure-borne noise that is difficult to dampen unless you build correctly from the ground up.
+Low-frequency sounds, such as muffled bass tones, vibrations from machinery, traffic noise, or washing machines, have long wavelengths that easily penetrate both solid walls and floors.
+These sounds travel through the structure and create structure-borne noise that is difficult to dampen unless the building is constructed correctly from the ground up.

 To effectively reduce low-frequency noise, a combination of several techniques is required: